empty beds waiting for fall planting overlook thriving summer beds in lower quad |

 for some fall planting and look ahead to the

-will be filled with talk of fall planting, clean up, cover crops
+filled with talk of fall planting, clean up, cover crops,

 Before we change direction from the current time of "grab and go,"